 Monthly rent x 12 to annualise it.
 Divide this number by 140% and divide that number by 5.5%

-The above calculation is your worse case scenario.
-The Prudential regulation Authority (PRA) increased the rent to loan calculations to take account of tax increases for landlords in 2017 onwards.
+The above calculation is your worst-case scenario.
+The Prudential Regulation Authority (PRA) increased the rent to loan calculations to take account of tax increases for landlords in 2017 onwards.
 The new regulations resulted in lenders amending their rent to loan calculations and most lenders settled on the above calculation.

-Despite the PRA buy to let mortgage changes made in September 2017 you can borrow more if you buy in a limited company, have a large personal income, take a 5 years fixed rate, or use a lender not affected by the PRA criteria.
+Despite the PRA buy-to-let mortgage changes made in September 2017 you can borrow more if you buy in a limited company, have a large personal income, take 5 years fixed-rate, or use a lender not affected by the PRA criteria.

-Large buy to let mortgages are based on the rental income and/or your personal income.
-For high net worth clients wishing to finance large buy to let mortgages we can use a blend of rental income and your personal income to achieve lending of up to 5 x your gross annual income.
+Large buy-to-let mortgages are based on the rental income and/or your personal income.
+For high net worth clients wishing to finance large buy-to-let mortgages we can use a blend of rental income and your personal income to achieve lending of up to five times your gross annual income.

-As a specialist buy to let mortgage broker we have access to all types of buy to let mortgage lenders.
-We compare buy to mortgages from the whole of the market.
+As a specialist buy-to-let mortgage broker, we have access to all types of buy-to-let mortgage lenders.
+We compare buy-to-mortgages from across the market.

 We can finance: